lukeeckley/godumppass/README.md

 I temporarily added "C:\msys64\mingw64\bin\" to my %PATH% and was able to install go-sqlite3 afterwards.

 ## Build.bat
 Shrink the final exe.
 If UPX (the Ultimate Packer for eXecutables) is in your current %PATH% it will compress the exe.
-Combining the flags and upx the final exe is about 1/8th the original size.
+Combining the go build flags and upx the final exe is about 1/8th the original size.